Surgical solution to neck and arm pain or numbness.

 When discs in the upper (cervical) spine develop problems, nerves may become compressed or pinched, causing chronic discomfort.
 By removing the problem disc and stabilizing the spine with a fusion procedure, patients can improve their quality of life and reduce the need for pain medication.

-Alexander Taghva, M.D., F.A.A.N.S., is a board-certified neurosurgeon specializing in spine surgery, including ACDF, in Orange County, CA. Patients can often undergo this complex surgery as an outpatient procedure and get quick relief from a bulging or herniated disc, bone spurs, and other problems in the cervical spine.
+Alexander Taghva, M.D., F.A.A.N.S., is a board-certified neurosurgeon specializing in spinal procedures, including ACDF, in Orange County, CA. Patients can often undergo this complex cervical spine surgery as an outpatient procedure and get quick relief from a bulging or herniated disc, bone spurs, and other problems in the cervical spine.

-Each intervertebral disc, which rests between two vertebrae, is made up of two different parts.
-The outer material (annulus) is tough and fibrous, while the inner material (nucleus) is soft and gel-like.
-Spinal discs are essential for mobility and shock absorption, but they may become damaged over time due to an unbalanced pressure, poor posture, degenerative disc disease, or injury.
+Each intervertebral disc, which rests between two vertebrae, is essential for mobility and shock absorption.
+But, discs may become damaged over time due to unbalanced pressure, poor posture, degenerative disc disease, or injury.

-When discs become damaged, they may dry out and stiffen, causing them to bulge.
+When discs become damaged, their soft, gel-like nucleus may dry out and stiffen, causing them to bulge.
 Disc herniation occurs when a crack develops in the tough outer layer, causing the material inside the disc to leak out and cause irritation in the nerve roots.
 Slight damage to the discs can sometimes be fixed by removing a portion of a damaged disc, but other cases require total removal and fusion or replacement.

 What is Anterior Cervical Discectomy and Fusion?

 Dr. Alexander Taghva offers anterior cervical discectomy and fusion to Orange County patients experiencing neck and arm pain or numbness that is unresponsive to non-surgical treatments.
-ACDF surgery is performed to remove a damaged disc in the cervical spine and fuse the vertebrae.
+ACDF is a surgical intervention performed to remove a damaged disc in the cervical spine and fuse the vertebrae.

-Most patients notice significantly less pain once they have healed from anterior cervical discectomy and fusion in Mission Viejo, CA. Dr. Taghva customizes the procedure to meet each patient’s unique needs.
+Most patients notice significantly less pain once they have healed from cervical fusion surgery in Mission Viejo, CA. Dr. Taghva customizes the procedure to meet each patient’s unique needs.

 Candidates for ACDF in Orange County

-ACDF surgery is a good option for some patients experiencing cervical spine issues, but it is not appropriate in every case.
-In general, Dr. Taghva will recommend less invasive treatment methods before resorting to surgical treatments.
-The only way to determine the best course of treatment is to schedule a consultation with Dr. Taghva.
+ACDF surgery is a good option for some patients, but it is not appropriate in every case.
+In general, Dr. Taghva will recommend more conservative treatment options before resorting to surgical approaches.
+The only way to determine the best treatment solution is to schedule a consultation with Dr. Taghva.

-Good candidates for anterior cervical discectomy and fusion at our Mission Viejo practice may include men and women who are suffering from one or more of the following problems in the cervical spine:
+Good candidates for anterior cervical discectomy with fusion at our Mission Viejo practice include men and women who are suffering from one or more of the following in the cervical spine:

 - Compression of the nerve root